osmcode/osmium-tool/man/osmium-export.md

 `id` is  not unique, because a way may end up as LineString and as Polygon on the file.
 See the `--add-unique-id` option for a unique Id.

-# INDEX TYPES

-The **osmium export** command has to keep an index of the node locations in memory or in a temporary file on disk while doing its work.
-There are several different ways it can do that which have different advantages and disadvantages.

-Use the **--show-index-types**, **-I** option to show all available index types.
-It depends on your operating system which index types are available.

-Use the **--index-type**, **-i** option to set the index type to be used.

-The default index type is `flex_mem` which will keep all data in memory and works for small extracts as well as the whole planet file.
-It is usually the right choice for almost all use cases if you have enough memory to keep the whole index in memory.

-The special type `none` is used when reading from files with the node locations on the ways.
-(See **osmium-add-node-locations-to-ways**(1) for how to get a file like this.)

-You can use one of the file-based indexes for the node location store to minimize memory use, but performance will suffer.
-In this case use `sparse_file_array` if you have a small or medium sized extract and `dense_file_array` if you are working with a planet or really large extract.

-See http://osmcode.org/osmium-concepts/#indexes for more about these indexes.

 # AREA HANDLING